instructlab/instructlab/README.md

-  chat      Run a chat using the modified model download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for labrador list      Lists taxonomy files that have changed (modified or untracked). serve     Start a local server submit    Initializes environment for labrador

-  test      Perform rudimentary tests of the model train     Trains labrador model
+  chat      Run a chat using the modified model download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for InstructLab list      Lists taxonomy files that have changed (modified or untracked). serve     Start a local server submit    Initializes environment for InstructLab test      Perform rudimentary tests of the model train     Trains labrador model
 ```